choria-io/puppet-choria/README.md

 To Federate a network - `london` - into a Federated Collective you'd run a Federation Broker in the `london` LAN with the following configuration:

+Please review the [Federations of Collectives](https://choria.io/docs/federation/) documentation for full details.

 ```yaml
 choria::broker::federation_broker: true
 choria::broker::federation_cluster: london